 This year, we not only face deep political divisions in the world’s most powerful nations, but a global pandemic which has forced us all further apart physically and socially, with little indication of change.
 In such times, it’s more important than ever to acknowledge and celebrate the fact that human beings live in an astonishing range of circumstances, with different cultures, traditions and beliefs—and yet, in many ways we are all so very similar to one another.
-Every human has the capacity to feel the same emotions, and even the most complex desires are driven by the same few universal values: curiosity, connection, personal growth.
+Every human has the capacity to feel the same emotions, and even the most complex desires are driven by the same universal values: curiosity, connection, and personal growth.

 The view of Earth from space is renowned for its ability to provide an alternative sense of scale.
-To quote the great scientist and educator Carl Sagan,
+To quote the great scientist and educator Carl Sagan

-Wearing a mask, socially distancing, putting hobbies on hold, all for the collective good and to protect the most vulnerable in our society, is a truly noble goal.
+Wearing a mask, socially distancing, and putting hobbies on hold, all for the collective good and to protect the most vulnerable in our society, is a truly noble goal.
 We’re proud to share this message through the Portrait of Humanity exhibition.

 When the Voyager probes were launched to travel into deep space, they carried records and photographs showing the Earth and its inhabitants—assembled, in fact, by the aforementioned Carl Sagan.
 This project continues that work, by broadcasting the images out into space for anyone to receive.